-This thing is full of spoilers you haven’t binged the entire season yet, don’t read anymore.
+This thing is full of spoilers you haven’t binged the entire season of Stranger Things 3, don’t read anymore.
 I’m choking back shaming you if you haven’t watched the full thing.
 I get it, kind of.
 I haven’t seen a single Game of Thrones episode.

 Now that I got the disclaimer about spoilers out of of the way, let me say that when I came up with the blog post idea of what I learned about parenting from Stranger Things, I felt incredibly smart and snarky.
 It was only when I sat down to look up sources to refer back to, did I realize that this post is only two years too late to be the first time someone wrote about Stranger Things and parenting.
 So, after that kick to the kidneys, I sat down to write this.